SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 Implementing a routine for de-rotating solar images in solar coordinates to compensate for the rotation of the Sun as mentioned in [4] and [5] in reference section.

 ##### Week 10 and 11 (24th Aug - 6th Sep):
 Adding a routine that compensates for the observed dimming on the edge of the Sun using the Limb Darkening equation.
-Finishing off any previous work.
+Finishing off any previous incomplete work.

 ##### Week 12 and Final Evaluation (7th Sep - 16th Sep):
 Buffer period.
 Getting the code design reviewed by the community.
 Adding tests and documentation.
 Fixing bugs if any.